 Confirming the diagnosis of the different grades of brain tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
 A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumour.

 Grade 1 and 2 tumours are low grade, slow growing, relatively contained and unlikely to spread to other parts of the brain.
 There is also less chance of them returning if they can be completely removed.
 They are sometimes still referred to as 'benign'.

-The term 'benign' is less used nowadays as it is not thought to be helpful in describing the tumour.
+The term 'benign' is less used nowadays as this can be misleading.
 These low grade brain tumours can still be serious.